- Tour the Glasgow Cathedral, Necropolis, and Kelvingrove Art Gallery and Museum

 Today is dedicated to exploring the best of Edinburgh on a self-guided tour.
 Edinburgh is a beautiful city with two UNESCO World Heritage designations: one for the wonderfully bustling medieval Old Town and another for New Town, built during the Georgian era.
 Start by visiting the city's medieval Edinburgh Castle to see Scotland's crown jewels and go underground to explore some of the city's storied past.
 Additionally, climb an extinct volcano (Castle Rock, not to be confused with Arthur's Seat) and visit some of the museums housing world-renowned works.

 Other sights to bookmark include the Royal Mile, the medieval city's main thoroughfare, St Giles Cathedral, Holyrood Palace—home of the British monarchy in Scotland—and Princes Street Gardens.
-Following the day of exploration, head to a pub for a local pour of whiskey and a celebratory bite to end your trip right.
+Following the day of exploration, head to a pub for a local pour of whisky and a celebratory bite to end your trip right.

 Day 10: Old Town Tour of Edinburgh and Depart